Ovarian Vein Embolization Q & A

 Most patients experience some side effects after embolization.
 Pain is the most common and can be controlled by medication given by mouth or through your IV.

-Most patients leave the hospital within 24 hours of the procedure, but those who have considerable pain may have to stay longer.
+Most patients leave the center within 24 hours of the procedure, but those who have considerable pain may have to stay longer.

 You should be able to resume your normal activities within a week.